sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 vlan field identifies the vlan to which the sub-interface is associated using .1Q trunking.
 Note that subinterface_id and vlan_id for a subinterface can be different.
-Unless the user configures vlan_id associated with the subinterface, the subinterface will NOT be provisioned in the SONiC system.

 In Click CLI, user will be able to configure the vlan id associated with the sub-interface.
 If vlan_id is not provided, sub-interface ID will be used as vlan id.